mutatrum/SonoStr/README.md

 # SonoStr

-Posting Sonos music to Nostr as User Status (NIP-315)
+Posting Sonos music to Nostr as User Status (NIP-315) and display album art on a Pimoroni HyperPixel 4.0 Square display.

 # usage